Jinwooooo/jinwooooo-blog/_posts/2018-10-22-browndust-arena-formation-:-granhildr-support-formation.md

 **All Traitorous Trinity Skill Level Lower than 3**

-* **Pushing Turn Strategy** First start with a taunt that is not Granhildr (can be anything, John+Celia, Zakan, Seir, etc).
+* **Pushing Turn Strategy** First start with a taunt that is not Granhildr (can be anything, John+Cecilia, Zakan, Seir, etc).
 Enemy units will likely have distributed all of their buffs on their first turn.
 Next you use up 3~4 turns before activating Granhildr.
 Usually most other formations use 3 or more offensive unit, it's highly likely the 3rd and after unit that attacks will have no offensive buff so that it has minimal threat to Granhildr.

 * **Mage Holocaust Strategy** For this strategy, Granhildr is just used as a taunt tank pretty much.
 If she is likely to die in 1 hit, you have to use 3 taunts.
 If Granhildr is able to take more hits than 1, 2 taunt may work (depends on who the other taunt unit is).
 Other than these 2~3 taunts, other 3 units should be either 3 mage or 2 mage + 1 offensive unit.
 All you are hoping is for the round to go to 2 so that all your mages can unleash hell.
 If possible you should try to incorporate Pushing Turn Strategy here (1st taunt → support → support → mage → support/taunt → ...)